-In his 30’s, as General Manager of WXPN-FM, University of Pennsylvania’s station in Philadelphia he worked with an extraordinary staff to invent a new public radio format--Adult Alternative/Acoustic (AAA).
+In his 30’s, as General Manager of WXPN-FM, Philadelphia he worked with an extraordinary staff to invent the AAA music format for public radio format.
 Using that format, WXPN launched the first NPR contemporary music program, World Café, now heard on 581 stations around the United States.
-Partnering with United Stations Radio Network, Mark and his team also created The Difference with Todd Lundgren which brought the the music of World Café to 200 commercial radio stations.
+Partnering with United Stations Radio Network, Mark and his team also created The Difference with Todd Lundgren which brought the music of World Café to 200 commercial radio stations.

-With this success in the mid-90s, WXPN became the fastest-growing public radio station in the U. S. Its programming reached 1.5 million listeners each week.
+In the mid-90s, WXPN became the fastest-growing public radio station in the country with programming that reached 1.5 million listeners each week.

-Mark also played a leading role in developing and sustaining America's only daily radio call-in show for children, Kid’s Corner, which was selected for the George Foster Peabody Award (1991).
-Kid's Corner, now in its 26th year, continues to serve to the families and children of the greater Philadelphia area.
+Mark also helped to developing and sustain America's only daily radio call-in show for children, Kid’s Corner, which was selected for the George Foster Peabody Award in 1991.
+Kid's Corner, now in its 30th year, continues to serve to the families and children of the greater Philadelphia area.

 In 1997, Mark left WXPN to form Innovation4Media (I4M), the first consulting company to focus exclusively on the relationship between new media and public broadcasting.
-Since that time, he has worked with station, network and association leaders in public broadcasting to understand the service and business opportunities of the digital era.
+Since that time, he has worked with station, network and association leaders in public media to identify the service and business opportunities of the digital era.

-From in 2003 to 2010, Mark directed six national Public Media Conferences and seven national research projects on topics ranging from online fundraising and email marketing to digital music streaming.
+Working within IMA from 2003 to 2010, Mark organized six national Public Media Conferences and directed seven national research projects on topics ranging from online fundraising and email marketing to digital music streaming.

-From 2007 to 2009 he directed the CPB Public Media Innovation Fund, placing $800,000 in 40 R&D pilot projects in online news, social networking, new business models and online education.
+From 2007 to 2009 he directed the CPB Public Media Innovation Fund, that placed $800,000 in 40 R&D pilot research projects in online news, social networking, new business models and online education.

-In 2008, he worked with IMA members to create Public Media Metrics (PMM).
-PMM applied Google Analytics to monitor activity at more than 100 non-commercial online properties, creating the first widely-deployed comparative performance tracking service for public media websites.
+In 2008, he worked with IMA members to create Public Media Metrics (PMM), which applied Google Analytics to monitor activity at more than 100 non-commercial online properties, creating the first widely-deployed comparative performance tracking service for public media websites.

-Most recently, starting in 2012, Mark directed and developed Public Media Futures Forums, a project of the Philadelphia-based Wyncote Foundation.
+Most recently, starting in 2012, Mark has directed and developed the Public Media Futures Forums, a project of the Philadelphia-based Wyncote Foundation.

 Under his guidance, the Forums have examined: